Audibene-GMBH/Acquisition.Junior-frontend-dev-case-study/README.md

 ### Behaviour :
-- Each button is clickable and will have an active state when selected;
+- Each button should be clickable and will have an active state (stay active) when selected;
-- On click, the image & text in the header should change - according to the data from the provided json;
+- On click, the image & text in the header should change - according to the data fetched from the provided json file;
-- The current selection should be pushed to a URL parameter: ‘aud_device’.
-As value for this parameter, please use the key of each device (ex:aud_device=ricS);
+- The active selection should be appened to a URL parameter: ‘aud_device’.
+The value of this active paramter should be the key of each device (ex:aud_device=ricS);
-- If a device is already passed as a URL parameter - when the page loads, it should be preselected;
+- Only one 'aud_device' parameter should be in the url.
+So when more than one button has been clicked only the last one clicked should be in the parameter.
 - You can choose the mobile / desktop breakpoints.

 ### Acceptance criteria: